Laboratory of Ecology and Evolution of Social Insects

 Ecology and evolution of ants and termites, mainly in tropical ecosystems

 We study ecology, phylogeography, evolution and diversity of ants and termites, especially in tropical ecosystems.
 The aim is to elucidate the factors and mechanisms that shape the diversity and composition of their communities along ecological gradients (effects of forest succession and stratification, elevation, biogeography).
 We also study the impact of ants on plants and other insects (herbivores, termites), and their relations (predation, mutualism).
 Our approaches combine classic community ecology and biodiversity research with the use of advanced statistical models and molecular methods.

 A small video of some of us in the field recently: https://vimeo.com/205763307

 Current research projects

-Ecology of arboreal ants in the canopy of tropical lowland forests
+Ecology of arboreal ants in tropical forest canopies

 The canopies of tropical forest trees still belongs to the least known natural habitats in the world.
 However, arboreal insect species are rarely studied due to the limited access to the canopy and methods as canopy fogging.
 Its known that ants represent the majority of arthropod biomass in tropical forest canopies.

 We use different methodological approaches a) single rope technique b) searching for the ant nests and foragers in fallen trees and c) construction of a special canopy ant bait stations to manipulate their activity in trees, and d) exposition and spatial translocation of articificial "bamboo" nests.